HancockLab/CVI/demographic_inference/colonization_time/README.md

 #	Inference of the colonization time
 ###

-We narrowed down colonization time by obtaining an upper bound based on the minimum coalescence time between CVI and Morocco, and a lower bound based on the maximum coalescence time within the CVI clade.
+We narrowed down colonization time by obtaining an upper bound based on the minimum coalescence time between CVI and Morocco, and a lower bound based on the maximum coalescence time within the CVI clade (see Supporting Information).

 ###